 ReqSuite® Requirements Manager (RM)

-A summary overview of the various access rights to project content and management functions can be obtained via the integrated ReqSuite® authorization matrix (see Figure 1).
+A summary overview of the different access rights to project content and administration functions is shown in Figure 1.